Ksheerarama: History

 The Prakara was designed by Sri Velupathi during the 10th century.
-The construction technique resembles those built during the Chalukya period.
+The construction technique resembles those built during the Chalukya Agnikuls period.
 Gopuram was constructed under the direction of sri Alladu Reddy during the 14th century.
 During the 17th century, Kalyana mantapam (choultry) and Ashtha Bhuja Lakshmi Narayanaswamy alaya were constructed.

 Festivals

 Mahasivaratri is an important festival when thousands of people offer prayers to seek the blessings of the Ksheera Ramalingeswara Swamy to attain Mukti.

 Transport

 This temple is near the main bus station.
 Palakollu is connected to Indian Railways; the nearest railway station is Palakollu.